aaronbieber/blog/content/posts/entering-flow-state-with-mynoise.md

 {{<infobox>}}
-I have donated to myNoise and I use it often, but this post isn't in any way sponsored.
-They don't even know that I'm writing it.
+I have donated to myNoise and I use it often, but this post isn't in any way sponsored. ~~They don't even know that I'm writing it.~~

+May 2021 update: the myNoise creator has discovered this post and tweeted about it!
+Hello to those of you who came here via that post, glad to have you!
 {{</infobox>}}

 ## Let's talk about "flow"